Connector for SAP SuccessFactors

 Before configuring the Success Factors: User Attributes ensure you:

-• Configure basic authentication in SAP SuccessFactors.
+• Configure the authentication in SAP SuccessFactors.

 Configuring authentication in SAP SuccessFactors